-Each forum is able to set up a certain number of working groups focusing on
+Each forum is able to set up a certain number of working groups and task forces

-specific policy issues.
-Each working group has a specific remit and tasks, for
+focusing on specific policy issues.
+Each working group has a specific

-example preparing a position paper on a particular topic, or managing
+objective, scope and mandate for example preparing a position paper on a

 Each working group consists of individuals, nominated by member cities, who are considered as having relevant knowledge and expertise.
 Each working group is chaired by a member city, which is also responsible for reporting back to the relevant forum on the results achieved.

 A task force can be set up to address issues with a more limited scope.
 The task force is a temporary group that has a specific mandate, scope, timeframe and strategic purpose.

 This working group addresses air quality, climate change and energy efficiency issues affecting European cities.

 This working group cooperates with the European Commission on the implementation of the European disability strategy 2010-2020 to improve barrier-free accessibility in Europe

 This working group focuses on how city identity, branding and marketing can reinforce strategic plans for growth and prosperity by attracting investment, business, people and tourists